tari-labs/tari-university/src/cryptography/lelantus/mainreport.md

 Shielded set:  \(C_i  + k_{excess} \cdot{G}\)
 Kernel excess: \(s_i \cdot{J} + k_{excess} \cdot{G}\)

-It is important to note that the \(excess\) that would have been added to the kernel is this was a normal MW transactions should be added to the commitment in the shielded set.
+It is important to note that the \(excess\) that would have been added to the kernel if this was a normal MW transaction should be added to the commitment in the shielded set.

 #### Spending